MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-08-19-marco-machera.markdown

 ## Interview Transcription

 AG: Marco Machera is a bassist in Italy.
-He’s known best for his work with [EchoTest&nbsp;<i class="non-mwm fa fa-facebook-square" aria-hidden="true"></i>](https://www.facebook.com/slickmachera/) with [Julie Slick](/discover/julie-slick).
+He’s known best for his work with [EchoTest&nbsp;<i class="non-mwm fab fa-facebook-square" aria-hidden="true"></i>](https://www.facebook.com/slickmachera/) with [Julie Slick](/discover/julie-slick).
 We are very lucky to have him here today to talk about his new album.
 Marco, thank you so much for joining us.
 {: .interviewer }

 MM: Thank you for your interest.
 It’s a pleasure.